singnet/dev-portal/docs/products/DecentralizedAIPlatform/SDK/JavascriptSDKs/generating-stubs/index.md

 For more details, please check the [CLI](/docs/products/DecentralizedAIPlatform/CLI/) or [CLI Manual](/docs/products/DecentralizedAIPlatform/CLI/Manual/)

 ## Step 4.
-Generate stub files for JS
+Generate stub files for JavaScript/TypeScript

 Navigate to the directory where the `.proto` file is located, and run the following commands to generate the necessary stub files: